BryanDucourt/note/Others/Miscellaneous/detail.md

 # Quantitative measures of performance (depth of search, number of play- outs per move, training time, etc.).
 The search depth is limited to 4, and the number of simulations per move is restricted to 5.
 # What you expect to have accomplished by submission.
+At the time of submission, our goal is for the agent to achieve victory within a reasonable time frame in the majority of games and to minimize the occurrence of unreasonable moves.
+#  Each member of the group should say something about the content, for example, their contribution to the project.
+pass

+# Secret sauce